pbakondy/cordova-plugin-speechrecognition/README.md

   Function successCallback, Function errorCallback)
 ```

-This method requests access permission to system resources it was not granted before.
+This method requests access permission to system resources if it was not granted before.

 ## Android Quirks